 \subsection{Multi-stage Transition Training}

-\paragraph{Stage 1.} In the initial stage, we aim to guide the model to first align the speech and text modalities and to subsequently learn fine-grained representations of CS speech.
+\paragraph{Stage 1.} In the initial stage, we aim to align the speech and text modalities to obtain well-initialized parameters.

-Given $m$ languages involved in CS speech, we first randomly initialize an MLP-based projector and pretrain it using the corresponding ASR data for each language.
-The training objective is to minimize the cross-entropy loss: where $t$ is the decoding timestep, $y_t$ denotes the target text token at timestep $t$ and $\theta$ refers to model parameters.
+Given $m$ languages involved in the CS scenario, we first randomly initialize an MLP-based projector for each language and pretrain it using the corresponding ASR data.
+The training objective is to minimize the cross-entropy loss:

+where $t$ is the decoding timestep, $y_t$ denotes the target text token at timestep $t$, and $\theta$ refers to the model parameters.

-\paragraph{Stage 2.} Subsequently, for each language, we initialize an expert group consisting of $n$ experts using the weights from the corresponding pretrained projector to facilitate effective training.
-All expert groups from the $m$ languages are then aggregated to form the MoE speech projector, with a randomly initialized router inserted between each layer.
+\paragraph{Stage 2.} For each language, we initialize an expert group consisting of $n$ experts with the weights of the corresponding pretrained projector to facilitate effective training.
+The expert groups from all $m$ languages are then aggregated to form the MoE speech projector, with a randomly initialized router inserted between each layer.
 Thus, the total number of experts is $N = n\times m$.
 Although all experts within the same group share identical initial weights, the randomly initialized router assigns tokens to different experts, allowing them to gradually specialize through training.

-In addition to the cross-entropy loss, we incorporate two auxiliary loss functions, language-specific loss and intra-group load balancing loss.
-The language-specific loss provides explicit supervision in assigning audio tokens to their corresponding language expert groups.
-Specifically, the loss is defined to minimize the probability of assigning audio tokens to experts from other language expert groups, and formally defined given below:
+In addition to the cross-entropy loss, we incorporate two auxiliary losses: a language-specific loss and an intra-group load balancing loss.
+The language-specific loss provides explicit supervision in routing speech tokens to the expert group corresponding to their language.
+For monolingual ASR data, all speech tokens are labeled with their respective language.
+Specifically, the loss penalizes the routing of tokens to experts from other language groups and is formally defined as below:

-where $L$ is the total number of layers, and $z_i=1$ if expert $i$ belongs to the expert group corresponding to the language of input ASR data, otherwise $z_i=0$.
+where $L$ is the number of layers, and $z_i 1$ if expert $i$ belongs to the expert group corresponding to the language of the input speech, otherwise $z_i 0$.